jonnonz1/nz-statute-book/acts/public/1981/new-zealand-railways-corporation-act-1981.md

 ### 36 Capital of Corporation
 (1) The Governor-General shall, on the advice of the Minister of Finance, by Order in Council determine the capital of the Corporation at the commencement of this Act.
 (2) Any amount owing to the Crown by the Corporation at the commencement of this Act and specified in the Order in Council made under subsection (1) shall be deemed to have been paid to the Corporation by the Minister of Finance as part of the capital of the Corporation, and the liability of the Corporation to repay advances of that amount shall be extinguished.
-(3) The Corporation may from time to time, by resolution, recommend to the Minister of Finance that the capital of the Corporation be increased, and in any such case the Minister of Finance may, by notice in the Gazette, increase the capital of the Corporation to the amount specified in the notice.
+(3) The Corporation may from time to time, by resolution, recommend to the Minister of Finance that the capital of the Corporation be increased, and in any such case the Minister of Finance may, by notice, increase the capital of the Corporation to the amount specified in the notice.
 The amount of any such increase shall be paid to the Corporation by the Minister of Finance.
-(4) The Corporation may from time to time, by resolution, recommend to the Minister of Finance that the capital of the Corporation be reduced, and in any such case, the Minister of Finance may, by notice in the Gazette, decrease the capital of the Corporation to the amount specified in the notice.
+(4) The Corporation may from time to time, by resolution, recommend to the Minister of Finance that the capital of the Corporation be reduced, and in any such case, the Minister of Finance may, by notice, decrease the capital of the Corporation to the amount specified in the notice.
+(5) The following are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements):
+  (a) an order under subsection (1):
+  (b) a notice under subsection (3) or (4).

 ### 37 Borrowing by and loans to Corporation
 (1) The Corporation may from time to time, with the consent of the Minister of Finance and on and subject to such terms and conditions as he thinks fit, borrow money (whether by overdraft or otherwise) and issue debentures, or mortgage or charge any of its real or personal property.